 They cover design, construction, woodworking, and concentrations in sustainability.
 This particular project consists of a 227 square foot house on a trailer.

 In the film, one of the student builders, Ben Berton says, “I think tiny houses are relevant, especially for the younger generation because, I feel like the younger generation tends to be more of a transient generation.
 And if you have a tiny house, especially if it’s on a trailer, your house can move with you.”

-A friend sent me a link to a really interesting sustainable building school called Yestermorrow.
-It’s located in Warren, Vermont and offers hundreds hands on courses in sustainable design, construction, woodworking, furniture making, green building, and more.
-It has been operating as a non profit organization since 1980.
+Yestermorrow Sustainable Building School is located in Warren, Vermont and offers various hands-on courses in sustainable design, construction, woodworking, furniture making, green building, and more.
+It has been operating as a non-profit organization since 1980.

 They offer 1-day to 10-week intense courses taught by top architects, builders, and craftsmen.
 They also have certificate programs for woodworking, sustainable building and design, and natural building.
 This is a place I would absolutely LOVE to spend some time in.
 Here is an example of just some of their course offerings…

 The content and information here is for entertainment and should not be taken as professional advice.
 While we strive to provide accurate and helpful information, we are not professionals.
 The owner of this website disclaims all warranties expressed or implied regarding the accuracy, timeliness, and completeness of the information provided.

 Tiny House Talk lets you list tiny homes for sale or rent as a free service but Tiny House Media, LLC, TinyHouseTalk.com, and its contributors do not validate/verify the information we receive for these listings so it is your responsibility to verify the information we provide for you.
 Please do your due diligence and deal with people in person.
 Thank you.